 Generally, each participant in the Deferred Compensation Plan will receive, at the participant's election, a lump sum distribution or installment payments upon a change of control or a termination of the participant's service with Civeo and its affiliates.
 For "Key Employees," as defined in IRS regulations, distributions of deferrals made after 2004 are delayed at least six months.
 Any other withdrawals by the participant will be made in good faith compliance with 409A limitations.
-See "Nonqualified Deferred Compensation" for information regarding the aggregate balance of each Named Executive Officer who participates in the Deferred Compensation Plan and "Compensation Discussion and Analysis-Oil States 2014 Executive Compensation- Elements of Compensation-Deferred Compensation Plan" for additional information regarding payments under the Deferred Compensation Plan.
+See "Nonqualified Deferred Compensation" for information regarding the aggregate balance of each Named Executive Officer who participates in the Deferred Compensation-Deferred Compensation Discussion and Analysis-Oil States 2014 Executive Compensation-Elements of Compensation-Deferred Compensation Plan.